cezarc1/cezarc1/_posts/2024-09-20-certified-human-thoughts.md

 These thoughts have been long overdue.

-**What are human thoughts, and with the ubiquity of certain chatbots, why have we all become so obsessed with authenticity?**
+**What are human thoughts, and with the popularity of certain chatbots, why have we all become so obsessed with authenticity?**

-Nowhere is this more evident than in education, a field I have become quite familiar with.
+Nowhere is this obsession more evident than in education, a field I have become quite familiar with.

 I spent some time working on plagiarism detection shortly after transformer-based language models were discovered but before the public release of GPT-3.
 Given where I was at the time, I was privy to the general buzz of transformers, BERT and all the way to public release of ChatGPT3.